-You are here: Seasonings The benefits and harms of Tamarind
+You are here: Seasonings The benefits and harms of Balsamic vinegar

 Balsamic vinegar is a condiment with a sweet and sour taste.
 It was invented in Modena, in Italy.
 Balsamic vinegar is aged in barrels of grape must.
 The name "vinegar" is not exactly the content, because it differs from other vinegars in the cooking method.
 However, it applies to edible vinegars and expensive appreciated in this circle, including due to the rich taste.
 And plus, the word "balsamic" has its roots in medicine, where it was used as an ointment for wounds as an antimicrobial agent that prevents inflammation.
 It has the abbreviated name — balsamic.

 In the IX century it was very expensive, and ordinary people it was impossible to acquire.
 Kegs of vinegar were considered gifts worthy of a king, to present which could only rich people.

 Today, balsamic vinegar is used in cooking and cosmetology.

 There are two kinds of vinegar: this is a traditional balsamic, which is made according to Italian recipe and is aged 12 years.
 Sometimes it can withstand and 18 and 25 years.
 Accordingly, this balsamic is valued several times more.
 The second type is industrial balsamic vinegar, which was prepared not in Italy and not aged 12 years.
 Also included are analogs, but cheap due to the fact that preparing wine vinegar and impurities to achieve the similarity in taste and aroma.

 Classic balsamic vinegar is very thick, smells like sweet fruit and has a deep, dark color.
 Industrial balsamic vinegar is lighter, and has some differences in taste.